 The app can access every location on your phone’s filesystem that you have the permissions for.
 So if your phone is rooted, you should be able to see everything if you set the permissions right.

-Of course the app can also handle file operations such as move (rename), copy, delete, creating a folder and sharing a file using Android's built in sharing feature (which currently is buggy).
+Of course the app can also handle file operations such as move (rename), copy, delete, creating a folder and sharing a file using Android’s built in sharing feature (which currently is a bit buggy).

 lrkFM can extract almost every kind of archive file.
 The ones I tested include: